ajakaja/ajakaja.github.io/_posts/2018-12-28-taylor-series.md

 ---
 layout: article
-title: "Taylor Series"
+title: "All About Taylor Series"
 footnotes: true
 math: true
 aside: true
-category: notes
+tags: notes
 ---

 Here is a survey of understandings on each of the main types of Taylor series: